kaufguy/AnyLogger/README.md

 });
 ```
 ## Plugins
-Plugins are module objects, which provides a 'create' function that recieves the AnyLogger class and the provided settings.
+Plugins are module objects, which provides a 'create' function that receives the AnyLogger class and the provided settings.
 Plugins can manipulate AnyLogger freely, with complete access to it's infrastructure.
 You can provide your own custom plugin and set it with [addPlugin](#anyloggeraddpluginplugin)
 ```javascript
 anyLogger.addPlugin({create: function(anyLoggerClass, setting){
 	//do somthing